zxlim/ICT2x01-p4-6/README.md

 <br /><br />
 **1. Create a Pull Request on GitHub**
 <br />
-Open a new PR (`dev` into `master`) and assign 2 reviewers to the PR.
-One of the reviewers must be the Team Lead.
+Open a new PR (`dev` into `master`).
+Provide a summary of the changes made.

 **2. Wait for PR approval**
 <br />
-The reviewers are to check and verify the changes before approving the PR.
-Approvers have the right to reject the PR, on which feedback must be provided by adding comments to the PR to justify the rejection.
+2 reviewers are to check and verify the changes before approving the PR.
+One of the reviewers must be the Team Lead.
+Reviewers have the right to request for changes to the PR by providing comments to support their justification.

 **3. Perform merge commit via GitHub**
 <br />